DocumentationGuidesWebhook Processing

 Why Use Background Jobs for Webhooks?

 Webhook endpoints should respond quickly.
-Processing in the background:
+Processing webhooks in the background:

-• ✅ Returns 200 immediately (prevents retries from the sender)
+• ✅ Returns 200 OK immediately (prevents provider retries)

 jobs/process-webhook.ts